 Smoky Mountain Land Surveying is based in Franklin, NC, and offers a variety of surveying services in Franklin, Cashiers, and throughout Western North Carolina.
-Our field surveying crews work primarily in North Carolina’s seven westernmost counties – Macon, Jackson, Clay, Graham, Cherokee, Swain and Haywood.
+Our field surveying crews work primarily in North Carolina’s seven westernmost counties – Macon, Jackson, Clay, Graham, Cherokee, and Swain.
 Should you have any questions as to where we provide surveying services or about your surveying questions & needs, please do not hesitate to contact Smoky Mountain Land Surveying here or via telephone at (828) 524-3668.

 We’ve provided an overview of the surveying services which are available though our office.